andreapavoni/r12-guessthefriend/README.md

 Guess The Friend - [:game_die: Click here to play](http://i.sindro.me)
 ======================================================================

-This is a complete Rails app developed in 48 hours during the 2012 [Rails Rumble](http://railsrumble.com).
+This is a complete Rails app developed in 48 hours during the 2012 [Rails Rumble](http://railsrumble.com), in the context of the [48Rails](http://48rails.it)

 It implements the classic [Guess The Friend](http://player.vimeo.com/video/1193166?title=1&byline=1&portrait=1) game, picking the choices from your recently contacted Facebook friends, getting their details and giving you